doctrine/DoctrineMongoODMModule/doc/UserGuide.md

 Test the newly created document
 -------------------------------

-To test your doctrine odm configuration, replace the indexAction in `module/Application/src/Application/Controller/IndexController.php`:
+To test your Doctrine ODM configuration, replace the indexAction in `module/Application/src/Application/Controller/IndexController.php`:

 ```php